 The control of invasive animals mostly occurs on private property where pests cause damage to gardens and turf grass (e.g., European Chafer beetle and European Fire Ant).
 Other invasive animals, such as carp bullfrogs, and red-eared slider turtles tend to affect public assets like native fish populations.
 In response to these impacts, Delta works with the public and professionals to mitigate these impacts.

-Metro Vancouver has produced a series of best practices to manage invasive species, which can be accessed here.
+Metro Vancouver has produced a series of best practices to manage invasive species.
 For all invasive species, preventing invasion is key.
 The best ways to prevent the spread of invasive species are not releasing live animals, ornamental plants, or aquarium water into the environment; not transporting soil from one area to another; and not buying invasive plants (e.g. ivy, holly, or lamium) for landscaping purposes.

 Delta has been certified as a Bat-Friendly Community by the Community Bat Programs of BC.
 As Metro Vancouver’s second certified bat-friendly community, Delta is committed to protecting and enhancing bat habitat and promoting learning and awareness about the value of local bat colonies in our natural environment.
 Delta will work with the Community Bat Programs of BC to identify opportunities to manage and enhance known bat roosts within the municipality and ensure best practices are implemented when demolition or modification of structures is required.